The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The average efficiency per layer is above 99.3\% for all layers, as listed in Table~\ref{tab:C7_efficiency}. {}

 As described in Section~\ref{sec:C4_dqm}, the average sensor efficiency is monitored online.
-For this measurement we use a {\it biased} technique, including in the tracking the clusters on the sensor under study.
+For this measurement a {\it biased} technique is used, including clusters on the sensor under study in the track reconstruction.
 The rest of the analysis is performed in the same way.
-In figure~\ref{fig:C7_mirabelleEfficiency} we report the online average SVD efficiency in the last part of 2019 data-taking as well as in the first part of 2020 data-taking.
+Figure~\ref{fig:C7_mirabelleEfficiency} shows the online average SVD efficiency in the last part of 2019 data-taking as well as in the first part of 2020 data-taking.

 \lvltwosection{Position Resolution} The cluster position resolution is measured with a di-muon sample ($e^+e^-\to\mu^+\mu^-$): events with only two tracks are considered, tracks with transverse momentum greater than 1 GeV/c, originating from the IP ($|z_0|<0.5$ cm and $|d_0|<0.4$ cm), and with at least one PXD hit, 8 SVD and 30 CDC hits are selected, and only muon pairs with an invariant mass between 10 and 11 GeV/c$^2$ are selected.
 After reconstruction, the muon tracks are refitted excluding the cluster on the sensor under study.
-Since the track extrapolation uncertainty is of the same order as the resolution that we are measuring, we exclude tracks with a track extrapolation uncertainty greater than 100 $\mu$m.
+Since the track extrapolation uncertainty is of the same order as the resolution that we are measuring, tracks with a track extrapolation uncertainty greater than \qty{100}{\um} are excluded.
 A fiducial area of $\pm 0.5$ cm from the sensor edge is defined.
-For each track $i$ we compute the unbiased residuals ($\Delta x_i$) and the unbiased track extrapolation uncertainty ($\sigma^{trk}_{x,i}$) and then compute the quantity $r_i^2$ {} The resolution $\sigma_x$ is then computed as the square root of the average of $r_i^2$: {} with its uncertainty $\Delta\sigma_x$: {} where $\sigma_{r_i^2}$ is the RMS of the $r_i^2$ distribution.
-Before computing the average of $r_i^2$ we restrict the distribution at $\pm 15000\ \mum^2$, removing the tails of the distribution.
-A value of $|r_i^2|> 15000\ \mum^2$, would correspond to a resolution worse than $\sim 120 \mu$m, which is much higher than the expected resolution of the SVD sensors.
+For each track $i$ the unbiased residuals ($\Delta x_i$) and the unbiased track extrapolation uncertainty ($\sigma^{trk}_{x,i}$) are computed, to calculate the quantity $r_i^2$ {} The resolution $\sigma_x$ is then computed as the square root of the average of $r_i^2$: {} with its uncertainty $\Delta\sigma_x$: {} where $\sigma_{r_i^2}$ is the RMS of the $r_i^2$ distribution.
+Before computing the average of $r_i^2$ the distribution is restricted at $\pm \qty{15000}{\um\squared} $, removing the tails of the distribution.
+A value of $|r_i^2|> \qty{15000}{\um\squared} $, would correspond to a resolution greater than $\sim$ \qty{120}{\um}, which is much worse than the expected resolution of the SVD sensors.
 The analysis is performed as a function of the track incident angle, requiring at least 300 clusters for each bin.
-This method has been validated with simulation, exploiting the true hit information, yielding a resolution within 2 $\mu$m compared to the true value.
+This method was validated with simulation, exploiting the true hit information, yielding a resolution within \qty{2}{\um} compared to the true value.

 The cluster position resolution as a function of the track incident angle is shown in figure~\ref{fig:C7_resolution} for data and simulated events.